 Reach for Excellence was founded by the Society of Mary and is hosted at Marist School in Atlanta, Georgia.
 The program began in 2001, the 100-year anniversary of Marist School, as an extension of the Society of Mary’s values and mission to provide educational enrichment to those who may not otherwise have access to it.

-Though it is hosted by Marist School, Reach is an independent 501(c)(3) that is responsible for its own funding and is governed by its own board of directors.
+Though it is hosted by Marist School, Reach for Excellence is an independent 501(c)(3) that is responsible for its own funding and is governed by its own board of directors.